vrunge/gfpop/README.tex.md

 `gfpop` is an `R` package developed to complete parametric change-point detection in univariate time series constrained to a graph structure.
 Constraints are imposed to the sequence of inferred parameters (most of the time a mean parameter) of consecutive segments and related to the direction and/or the magnitude of the mean changes.

 Change-point detection is performed using the functional pruning optimal partitioning method (fpop) based on an exact dynamic programming algorithm.
 [Cf paper.
 On optimal multiple changepoint algorithms for large data](https://link.springer.com/article/10.1007/s11222-016-9636-3).
 This algorithmic strategy can be seen as an extented Viterbi algorithm for a Hidden Markov Model with continuous parameter states.
+A presentation of the generalized fpop (gfpop) algorithm is available in the paper [A log-linear time algorithm for constrained changepoint detection.](https://arxiv.org/pdf/1703.03352.pdf)

-In the main `gfpop` function the user chooses a global parametric model for the change-point problem to solve (change in "mean", "variance", "exp", "poisson" or "negbin" distribution) and a graph structure.
+In the main `gfpop` function the user chooses a global parametric model for the change-point problem to solve (change in "mean", "variance", "exp", "poisson" or "negbin" distribution in `type` variable) and a `graph` structure.
 To run the function the user also gives some `data` to segment potentially associated with a `weights` vector of same length.

 ```r
 gfpop <- function(data, mygraph, type = "mean", weights = NULL)